legendcodermartino1245/ldac-optimization-guide/README.md

 8. Detect Suspicious networks
 9. WiFi power saving off or on no difference
 10. Nfc
+11. location services itself

 ## Samsung Codec Behavior
 AAC override is also always active right if LDAC isn't enabled and does enable hd audio in dev settings.

-Sbc is never the first codec when paired in bluetooth settings on samsung
+Sbc is never the first codec when paired in bluetooth settings on samsung.

 ## AV off the override block
-AV off can be utilized to block Samsung override
+AV off can be utilized to block Samsung override.